The Bell Jar

 Chapter 10: Plenty of people looked queerer than I did.

 The long, dark and sad ride home Esther has on someone else's clothes, a green dirndl skirt and blouse, as she threw all her clothes off the roof.
 She has a bloodstain on her cheek from Marco's attempted rape.
 She arrives at her terminus train stop (Route 128 in Westwood, Mass.) and finds her mother there.
 The bearer of bad news never wins, and Esther's mother has bad news enough!
 Esther had banked on being admitted to a selective Harvard Summer school course, taught by a famous short story writer.
-Esther thinks, "I felt it was very important not to be recognized" (BJ 10), as she sees familiar house after house glide passed.
+Esther thinks, "I felt it was very important not to be recognized" (BJ 10), as she sees familiar house after house glide past.

 We are now going into Esther's house in Wellesley.
 Before this scene, we had not been permitted to know many or any details of her home.
 We learn that there are neighbors walking babies outside her window.
 We are told that Esther and her mother share a room, with twin beds.
 Close quarters choke Esther.
 The kitchen is loud and the car crunches gravel as it goes away.
 These little things will get to Esther severely.
 She does not want to admit she is there; it would be the first summer she had spent at home.